yola/djstopie/README.md

 ```

 djstopie excepts a `LANGUAGE_PREFIX`.
 This will prefix redirected urls,
-either by calling a function or by prefixing a string.
+either by a function from a given module.

 djstopie can also be configured to skip over urls with a given prefix.
 This can
 be configured by assigning a tuple of prefixes to the `WHITELISTED_URL_PATHS`